 With a failed attempt to sell the coins and time running out before he has to report back to prison, Rahim then comes up with the idea to come forward and report that the purse was found, with the hope that the owner will offer a reward.
 He goes to the bank that is near where Farkhondeh found the purse, to ask if anyone was looking for the purse at the bank.
 However, the bank officials say that no one inquired about the purse, but they suggest they he make flyers advertising the found purse.

 The bank officials let Rahim use their copy supplies to make the flyers, which he posts in various locations around the area.
 Rahim doesn’t have his own cell phone.
 Instead of putting his sister’s phone number on the flyers, he puts the phone number of the prison.
-It’s a choice that he will later regret.
+It’s a decision that he will later regret.

 When his leave time ends, Rahim reports back to prison, where he and some other prisoners are given the task of wallpapering a room.
 His supervisor on the job is Mrs. Marvasti (played by Parisa Khajehdehi), who gets a call from a woman claiming to be the owner of the purse, and the woman asks to speak to Rahim.
 Rahim explains to Mrs. Marvasti what happened and that he put the prison phone number on the flyers.
 Mrs. Marvasti is very annoyed and tells him never to give out the prison phone number to anyone again.